Renting a house

 Excluding Auckland, the national median dropped to NZ$395.

-You’ll also need to put up a bond, usually equivalent of up to four weeks’ rent.
-So you need to be prepared to have to pay up to six weeks upfront.
+You’ll also need to pay a bond, which can be the same as up to four weeks’ rent.
+So you need to be prepared to pay up to the equivalent of six weeks' rent upfront.

 You’ll get the bond payment refunded at the end of your tenancy, provided you leave the place in good condition.
-To help avoid hassles at the end of a tenancy, bonds are held by MBIE, not the landlord.
+To help avoid hassles at the end of a tenancy, bonds are lodged with and held by Tenancy Services, not the landlord.

-To get a feel for what renters have been paying in the specific areas you’re looking at check the Tenancy Services website.
+To find out more about market rent - what renters typically pay in specific areas - check the Tenancy Services website.

 Insurance, council taxes and costs

 If you’re renting, the landlord is responsible for insuring the building.
-Tenants are responsible for getting cover for their own possessions and liability for any damage they may cause to the property.
+Tenants are responsible for getting cover for their own possessions and liability for any damage they or their guests may cause to the property.

 Taxes imposed by the local council (in New Zealand they’re called rates) are paid by the landlord.
 Day-to-day running costs like electricity or gas are paid by you, the tenant.